igorski/efflux-tracker/README.md

 ## Application actors

-The Vuex store is defined in _./src/store/_ and its submodules in the _./src/store/modules/_-folder.
-Each part of the application has its own module, these are:
+The data store is defined in _./src/store/_ and its submodules in the _./src/store/modules/_-folder.
+Each part of the application has its own module, these being:

  * _editor-module_ used to keep track of user interactions when editing patterns
  * _history-module_ used to keep track of song mutation history to provide undo/redo functionality
  * _instrument-module_ provides a store to save, load and edit instruments presets
  * _midi-module_ used to link MIDI hardware to the application (currently Google Chrome only)
  * _selection-module_ used to keep track of selections made in the pattern editor
+ * _sequencer-module_ used to manage playback related properties of the tracker
  * _settings-module_ used to maintain persistent configurations
  * _song-module_ provides a store to save, load and edit songs